 And not only that, the ritualistic sacrifices of the old covenant will no longer be needed.
 God will forgive his people without need for sacrifices.
 We see that in verse 12: “For I will forgive their wickedness and will remember their sins no more.”

-And verse 13 plainly tells us that the old covenant is obsolete, or, as Mr. Armstrong wrote, it is ended: "By calling this covenant `new,' he has made the first one obsolete; and what is obsolete and aging will soon disappear."
+Verse 13 plainly tells us that the old covenant is obsolete, or, as Mr. Armstrong wrote, it is ended: “By calling this covenant ‘new,’ he has made the first one obsolete; and what is obsolete and aging will soon disappear.”
 The old covenant, as a package of laws regulating a relationship between God and his people, is obsolete.
 Of course, not every law in the old covenant is done away — many of those laws are repeated in the New Testament, but the old covenant itself, as a package, is obsolete.

 You see, the fault of the old covenant was in the people, and the blood of bulls and goats could not change their hearts.
 It could not cleanse a guilty conscience.
 That’s why they had to keep sacrificing animals year after year.
 They were never done.
 They could never do enough.